Terms and Conditions of Business

 If the policy has started, provided you have not incurred any claims during that period, the insurer will pay a pro-rata refund of premium minus their administration charge.
 We will deduct a cancellation fee of £60 plus any other applicable service charges that you have incurred during the course of your policy from any refund provided by your insurer.
 If your policy is being paid by instalments the cancellation of finance charge will also apply.
 Where we receive no commission from the insurer, the fee applied in lieu of commission, will be retained pro-rata.

 If the refund provided by the insurer is insufficient to cover our charges you will be required to pay the balance to us.

 After 14 days

-If the policy is cancelled after 14 days provided you have not incurred any claims during the period of cover the insurer may pay a pro-rata refund of premium minus their administration charge and insurance premium tax.
+If the policy is cancelled after 14 days provided you have not incurred any claims during the period of cover the insurer may pay a pro-rata refund of premium minus their administration charge.
 Please refer to your insurer’s policy document for the terms that apply to your policy as some insurers may use a short-period cancellation scale for calculating refunds (please refer to the below table for an example).